friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
-Block incoming traffic from anywhere except subnets in a whitelist.
+Blocks incoming traffic from anywhere except subnets in a whitelist.
 Uses iptables.
 Collection of bash scripts with easy install.

 Intended use case is a server that needs to be publically accessible in your country but does not need to be internationally accessible.
 For example, a server you run your CRM application on.